k-telux/k-telux.github.io/_pages/projects.md

 ## RoboGame 2023 (2023)
 ****
-_RoboGame Robotics Competition is a major brand activity of students' scientific and technological innovation and comprehensive practical education founded by the University of Science and Technology of China (USTC) in 2001, which requires the participating teams to design and build their own robots to participate in the competition within no more than half a year and with a certain amount of funding, centering on a specific theme and rules of the competition._
+_RoboGame Robotics Competition requires the participating teams to design and build their own robots to participate in the competition within no more than half a year and with a certain amount of funding, centering on a specific theme and rules of the competition._

 * [Robotics Budget and Feasibility Plan](../assets/plan.pdf) (Got second prize in 50+ teams)
 * As the sole electrical controls engineer on the team, I developed the majority of the control code for the robot's movement and catching mechanisms.